marisolgr/python_sat_tutorials/README.md

 ***

 ## How it works
-This tutorials are developed to run on the Cloud and access satellite data on the Cloud as well (_For this first release, data used is local or available online, the second release will include cloud data access_).
 This tutorial is developed to run __and__ access satellite data on the Cloud. (_For this release, data used are local or available online, and the second release will include Cloud data access_).

 __To launch the tutorial__: